tautvydasversockas/tautvydasversockas/README.md

 <p>
 I am a software engineer from Vilnius, Lithuania.
 I specialize in back-end technologies with a strong focus on distributed systems and domain-driven design.

-I find that the best way to stay up-to-date on software technologies is by participating in various developer community events, conferences, reading books, and writing articles.

-My hobbies include Machine Learning, travelling, and numerous physical activities.
+I own a software engineering blog - <a href="https://thehonestcoder.com/">The Honest Coder</a>

+I speak publicly about tech.
+More info at <a href="https://thehonestcoder.com/meet-me">The Honest Coder</a>

+I love travelling.
 I used to dance bachata and practice Muay Thai.
+I am now learning to play tennis.

 We all have something that keeps us up at night.
 Coffee is what keeps me up at night...
 I'm a coffee addict... <img src="https://media.giphy.com/media/eNwO33cDf7H60uqErv/giphy.gif" width="30">
 </p>